 As I’m writing this, it’s been more than 3 years since we made and published this video about different ways to say “hello” in Serbian language.
 And it still brings many people to this website.

 „Natural Serbian“ was such a great idea.
 It was fun to make, and…

 Because I’m a teacher, not a YouTuber!

-But I think the concept was good, and I’ll get back to it once I get tired of making these serious learning materials for my Serbian language school Serbonika.
+But I think the concept was good, and I may get back to it once I decide to take a break of making these serious learning materials for my Serbian language school Serbonika.

 Publishing this video has brought me valuable insights: